What Causes Cocaine Withdrawal?

 Cocaine Withdrawal Timeline

-Supervised detox can provide a safe environment for cocaine addicts to get sober; however, all treatment programs require work and dedication.
+Supervised, inpatient detox can provide a safe environment for Cocaine addicts to get sober; however, all treatment programs require work and dedication.

-Quitting cocaine, however, may not require full-time medical attention.
-Outpatient detox is a less time-consuming, effective rehab option for many recovering cocaine users.
+Quitting Cocaine, however, may not require full-time medical attention.
+Outpatient detox is a less time-consuming, effective rehab option for many recovering Cocaine users.
 Patients visit a hospital or treatment center 10-12 hours a week.
 On-site doctors and counselors perform physical and mental check-ups during addiction recovery.
 Learn more about the differences between inpatient and outpatient rehab.

-There are currently no approved medications to treat symptoms of withdrawal from cocaine.
-Community groups and psychotherapy are often effective in beating cocaine addiction.
+There are medications that can be prescribed to help alleviate the withdrawal symptoms like depression and anxiety.
+Community groups and psychotherapy are often effective in beating Cocaine addiction.

 Individual and group counseling can also equip users with coping skills to stay sober.
 Cognitive behavioral therapy (CBT) is a popular counseling framework used to treat addicted people.

 Cocaine addiction is difficult to overcome, but help is available.
-Contact us now to begin a cocaine detox or other forms of treatment.
+Contact a treatment provider to learn more about Cocaine detox or other forms of treatment.